betterscientificsoftware/bssw.io/Articles/Blog/2020-05-remote-spack.md

 #### Publication date: *tbd*

-**1. What is the composition of the Spack team (remote and co-located)?
-How do you communicate as a team and what tools and communication strategies have been most helpful?**
+**Elaine Raybourn:** What is the composition of the Spack team (remote and co-located)?
+How do you communicate as a team and what tools and communication strategies have been most helpful?

-The team is pretty distributed.
+**Todd Gamblin:** The team is pretty distributed.
 We do have four main core developers who work at LLNL, but another of our core developers lives in Italy, and we have 3 developers at Kitware who work on the project from NY, NC, and NM.
 We have regularly scheduled meetings and we plan work directly for these folks.
 We were already holding those meetings via WebEx, so really not a lot has changed with home isolation.

 Outside the core, we’ve always had a weekly conference call for Spack, as well as a mailing list.
 We use the concall to collaborate with other organizations like Fermilab, as well as to answer general questions.
 Lately, the mailing list is pretty low volume, and the conference call is now biweekly and has more narrow attendance than it used to, but I think that is because other fora have gained traction.

 Most of the communication now happens on GitHub and Slack.
 If I look at the past week, there were ~125 messages (comments/new issues/new PRs) per day on GitHub.
 Our Slack instance has 560 users now, and there are over 180 active users per week.
 Of those, over 60 people actually interacted by posting something, so I think Slack is really the best place to interact with Spack now.
 You can ask questions in the general channel and get quick responses, and teams at different organizations have been able to use Spack Slack to collaborate on their own sub-projects.

-**2. What are your favorite 3 tips for leading scientific software development meetings in which all members are dispersed [working remotely]?**
+**Elaine:** What are your favorite 3 tips for leading scientific software development meetings in which all members are dispersed [working remotely]?

+**Todd:**
 1. My main tip would be: for a lot of stuff, you don’t need meetings.
 If we’re planning major technical features, we’ll discuss those on our weekly Webex, but we try to keep the updates low-overhead and we do most of the interaction on Pull Requests and in Slack.
 We can do impromptu conference calls pretty easily through Slack (at least for 1x1) and WebEx.

 2. I think having lots of different ways of interacting with the project is important.
 Some people do well with email, others like GitHub, and others like Slack.
 Some of these work better across time zones, others have quicker response time — there’s no one best medium.

 3. Keep people busy.
 If you give people too little to do, you’re going to need more communication.
 We’re lucky that we had a bunch of clear-cut technical directions that we were already pursuing before home isolation began, and there’s always more work to be done with the number of GitHub issues and PRs we have.
 So, so far, people have not run out of things to do.
 This has helped make coordination easy.

-**3. The Spack team often supports your largely virtual community with hand-on face-to-face interaction.
-How will the Spack team be making adjustments to the way you assist your customers (ECP, ORNL, LLNL, Fermi, lab in Japan, etc.) in light of recent travel restrictions? [here I am wondering if you will be conducting more outreach via online training, webinars, video conferences, etc.]**
+**Elaine:** The Spack team often supports your largely virtual community with hand-on face-to-face interaction.
+How will the Spack team be making adjustments to the way you assist your customers (ECP, ORNL, LLNL, Fermi, lab in Japan, etc.) in light of recent travel restrictions? [here I am wondering if you will be conducting more outreach via online training, webinars, video conferences, etc.]

-We’ve already managed to do our tutorial online — we did our usual  1-day tutorial split over two days for AMD and Cray as part of the CORAL-2 quarterly meeting.
+**Todd:** We’ve already managed to do our tutorial online — we did our usual  1-day tutorial split over two days for AMD and Cray as part of the CORAL-2 quarterly meeting.
 We had to split it over two days due to time zone differences — there were people across the US and in Bangalore, and the only workable time slot was 8:30-12 PT.
 That actually worked out well — it gave people a break between days.
 I think we will end up doing something similar for ISC if they end up holding part of the conference as a virtual event.

 We did have to rethink the way we did the tutorial a bit.
 It was actually easier to set up the tutorial script + terminal that we usually use — we can get away with smaller fonts on a screen share than we can with a typical room projector.
 Q&A and interactivity were different, though.